From Zero to Federation in 5 Steps using Cosmo

 Overview

-Cosmo enables teams to build, manage, and observe federated GraphQL APIs.
-It enables collaboration across teams through powerful CI workflows with breaking change detection and schema change notifications.
+Cosmo enables teams to build, manage, and monitor federated GraphQL APIs.
+It facilitates collaboration across teams with robust CI workflows, breaking change detection, and schema change notifications.

 Follow the five steps below to get from zero to managed Federation.